junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 ♦ Use a cream of sulfur and lard (1 part sulfur to 10 parts lard).

-♦ Creams and powders with salicylic or undecylenic acid, or tolnaftate (Tinactin, p.
-371) help cure the fungus between the fingers, toes and groin.
+♦ Creams and powders with salicylic or undecylenic acid, or tolnaftate (Tinactin, [page 371](#page-371)) help cure the fungus between the fingers, toes and groin.

-♦ For severe tinea of the scalp, or any fungus infection that is widespread or does not get better with the above treatments, take griseofulvin, 1 gram a day for adults and half a gram a day for children (p.
-371).
+♦ For severe tinea of the scalp, or any fungus infection that is widespread or does not get better with the above treatments, take griseofulvin, 1 gram a day for adults and half a gram a day for children ([page 371](#page-371)).
 It may be necessary to keep taking it for weeks or even months to completely control the infection.

 But pregnant women should not take griseofulvin.

 ♦ Many tineas of the scalp clear up when a child reaches puberty (11 to 14 years old).
-Severe infections forming large swollen patches with pus should be treated with compresses of warm water (p.
-195).
+Severe infections forming large swollen patches with pus should be treated with compresses of warm water ([page 195](#page-195)).
 It is important to pull out all of the hair from the infected part.
 Use griseofulvin, if possible.

 # [206](#page-206)